-There are two options for calculating the treatments required to meet the Stormwater Quality Targets for building a house or dual occupancy on a serviced site;
+To calculate the treatments required to meet the Stormwater Quality Targets for building a single dwelling on a serviced site the following two options may be used:

 - 1. The Small Scale Stormwater Quality Model (S3QM); or - 2.
-The Deemed to Comply Solution (serviced sites).
+The Deemed to Comply Solution (serviced sites) as shown in Table 2.